MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/manage-subscriptions-enterprise.md

 # Manage Defender for IoT plans for Enterprise IoT security monitoring

 Enterprise IoT security monitoring with Defender for IoT is managed by an Enterprise IoT plan on your Azure subscription.
-While you can view your plan in Microsoft Defender for IoT, onboarding and canceling a plan is done in Microsoft 365 Defender.
+While you can view your plan in Microsoft Defender for IoT, onboarding and canceling a plan is done with [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/) in Microsoft 365 Defender.

-For each monthly or annual price plan, you'll be asked to define the number of *committed devices*.
+For each monthly or annual price plan, you'll be asked to define the number of [committed devices](billing.md#defender-for-iot-committed-devices).
 Committed devices are the approximate number of devices that will be monitored in your enterprise.

 For information about OT networks, see [Manage Defender for IoT plans for OT security monitoring](how-to-manage-subscriptions.md).